The 10 Best Woods To Make A Workbench

 • Appleply

-We highly recommend MDF for top material because it is durable, very flat, and easy to layer to reach your preferred thickness.
+I highly recommend MDF as the top material because it is durable, very flat, and easy to layer to reach your preferred thickness.
 There are a few downsides to using it, though, and you can learn more about them in the section below, where I go over the pros and cons of MDF.
 See my tips on how to screw MDF without splitting.

 Should There Be An Overhang Around The Edges Of The Workbench Top?